makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "I am."
 Aiden leaned forward and brushed his cheek over her wrist, paper towel and all.
 "Kiss to make it better."

-It was Sélène's turn to laugh.
+It was Sélène's turn to laugh, strangled though it was.

 "I'm sorry things got stressful there, but--" He shrugged.
 "I don't know.
 I love you, Sélène, and I trust you through all this.
 I just got a bit upset, I suppose, because it felt like I wasn't getting all of you."

 Sélène nodded.
 "I'm sorry, Aiden.
-If you want, we can do more."
+If you want, we can try and do more."

 Aiden tilted his head.
 "I won't say no to that, of course, but I don't want to push you.
 I know sex can make you feel gross."

-Wiping at her face, Sélène was a little surprised that she'd stopped crying.
-"Yeah, I'm sorry, it has since high school" she mumbled.
+Wiping at her face, Sélène was a little surprised that she'd managed stopped crying.
+"Yeah, I'm sorry," she mumbled.
 "We can maybe work on that, though."

 "I'd like that, sweetheart."
 The fox bowed his head for a moment.
 "Though I was also wondering if you had thoughts on if I branched out some, myself."

 Sélène sat up straighter, turning over the idea in her mind.
-She felt she could not, in any circumstances, get by without Aiden.
+She knew she could not, in any circumstances, get by without Aiden.
 And yet she made a less than idea partner in so many ways.
-She was also getting help from Malina, so maybe she wouldn't need to lean so heavily on her husband for support.
+Now, however, she was also getting help from Malina, so maybe she wouldn't need to lean so heavily on her husband for support.
 It only made sense.

-Except for all of the ways it ground up against her problems with relationship-rightness.
+It only made sense, that is, except for all of the ways it ground up against her problems with relationship-rightness.

 For Aiden to be not getting all he needed from her made her feel like a failure.
-It felt so bad, in fact, that she could barely consider the full idea in her mind, only peek at it sidelong.
+It was a horrific condemnation, and she could barely consider the full idea in her mind, only peek at it sidelong.

 It made her feel monstrous and demanding, that she should seek love and support, and yet feel so bad letting Aiden do the same.

 "Love?"

 Sélène snapped to and shook her head to clear it.
 "Sorry, Aiden.
 Are you...uh, I mean, sorry."
-She closed her eyes and collected her thoughts.
+She closed her eyes and forced herself to collect her thoughts.
 "What were you thinking?"

-Aiden shrugged and peeked under the paper towel.
+Aiden shrugged and peeked under the makeshift bandage.
 What he saw must have looked alright, as he nodded and wadded up the paper towel.
 "I didn't have anything particularly in mind."

 Sélène looked down at her wrist.
-It didn't look bad at all, but she'd need to wash and bandage it, so she wouldn't pick the scab, as she knew she would.
+It didn't look bad at all, but she'd need to wash and bandage it proper so she wouldn't pick the scab, as she knew she would.

-"Only, I've been talking to my coworker--"
+"Only, I've been talking with my coworker--"

 "Aaron?"
 Sélène blinked in surprise.

 "Mmhm.
 He's the one I go get lunch with some days.
-I've been talking with him, and he says he and his wife do okay...er, playing around with others, and it got me thinking, is all."
+I've been talking with him, and he says he and his wife do okay...er, playing around with others to get what they need, and it got me thinking, is all."

 Confused as she was, Sélène had to smile.
 A bashful Aiden was a rare sight.